hyerim1212/fluid-mechanics-integral-to-differential/README.md

 ## Project Overview

-This repository documents an independent fluid-mechanics study project that connects
+This repository documents an independent fluid-mechanics study project that connects physical modeling, integral analysis, differential analysis, analytical solutions, numerical solutions, and verification.

-[
-\text{physical system}
-\rightarrow
-\text{integral analysis}
-\rightarrow
-\text{differential analysis}
-\rightarrow
-\text{analytical solution}
-\rightarrow
-\text{numerical solution}
-\rightarrow
-\text{verification}.
-]

 The project begins with control-volume analysis and the Reynolds transport theorem.
 It will gradually proceed toward the differential analysis of viscous flow, an analytical solution for fully developed laminar internal flow, and a finite-difference numerical solution.

 The primary goal is not simply to reproduce known equations or generate graphs.
-Each stage is designed to connect the governing conservation law, physical assumptions, mathematical derivation, computational implementation, and verification process.
+Each stage connects:

+* governing conservation laws;
+* physical assumptions;
+* mathematical derivations;
+* computational implementations;
+* verification procedures;
+* physical interpretations.

+The overall project sequence is:

+**Physical system → Integral analysis → Differential analysis → Analytical solution → Numerical solution → Verification**

 ---